Scottish independence: On the road with the Yes campaign

 Ross Greer, 19, is one of the "community assistants".
 He says the scale of the grassroots campaign is unprecedented.

 "It is massive," he adds.
 "There are tens of thousands of volunteers.
-If this office stopped functioning tomorrow, a lot of those groups would continue campaigning right up until polling day."'Reach out'
+If this office stopped functioning tomorrow, a lot of those groups would continue campaigning right up until polling day."

 It is this connection with community that Yes Scotland's chief executive Blair Jenkins believes will allow them to reach out to those who don't usually vote in elections, the so-called missing millions.